Abstinence-only sex education: STI transmission

-A 2015 meta-analysis found that abstinence-focused programs had no effect on the likelihood of contracting STDs.
+A 2015 meta-analysis found that abstinence-focused programs had no effect on the likelihood of contracting STIs.

 A Cochrane systematic review suggests that abstinence-only education neither increases nor decreases HIV risk in high-income countries.
 In the developing world there is a lack of evidence of effect.
 In 2008, Douglas Kirby reviewed the evidence for the effectiveness of abstinence-only education programs and found little evidence to justify the use of such programs.
 A 2011 meta-analysis found that it was ineffective at reducing the risk of HIV infection among adolescents.
 Abstinence education has also been found to include misleading medical information and exclude potentially life-saving information about sexual risk reduction.
 A 2016 study found "that state-level abstinence education mandates have no effect on teen birth rates or abortion rates, although we find that state-level policies may affect teen sexually transmitted disease rates in some states."

 Pregnancy

 Evidence does not support abstinence-only-until-marriage sex education.
 Research in the United States has found that abstinence-only education is related to increases in teen pregnancy and teen birth rates.
 Comprehensive sexual education on the other hand leads to a reduction in teenage birthrates.
-The decline of teenage pregnancy rates during 1995–2002 were largely due to improved contraception, and the reduction in pregnancy risk among teenagers at age of 18 or 19 is due to more contraception.
+The decline of teenage pregnancy rates during 1995–2002 were largely due to improved contraception, and the reduction in pregnancy risk among teenagers aged 18 or 19 is due to less unprotected sex.

 A 2010 report by the Guttmacher Institute pointed out that pregnancy rates for teens 15–19 reversed their decline in 2006, near the peak of the Abstinence Only campaign in the United States.

 While sex education has been linked to a delay in the first time having sex, abstinence-only programs specifically have not shown this link, and do not seem to influence if or when young people begin having sex.